-Ringkjøbing's loan book continues to exhibit relatively high concentration to the volatile real estate sector, with the exposure accounting for 17% of total loans and guarantees as of December 2020 (see Exhibit 3).
-In light of the economic contraction and the ongoing uncertainty, commercial real estate borrowers who rely on rental income especially from the most vulnerable sectors pose increased credit risk.
+Ringkjøbing's loan book continues to exhibit relatively high concentration to the volatile real estate sector, with the exposure accounting for 17% of total loans and guarantees as of June 2021 (see Exhibit 3).
+Commercial real estate borrowers who rely on rental income, especially from the sectors most impacted by the outbreak as well as those affected negatively by structural changes, for example due to changed consumer behaviour, pose increased credit risk.
 However, 75% of these loans benefited from a first-lien mortgage, a relatively unique feature in Denmark for loans not provided through a mortgage credit institution.
-Ringkjøbing's exposure to sectors most exposed to the coronavirus-induced disruption, such as, transport, hotels and restaurants, was contained at 2% of the total, while overall exposure to trade, of which part may be negatively affected by sharp shifts in supply and demand, made up an additional 3%.
-The agricultural sector made up a further 8% as of the same date.
-The outlook for the historically challenged sector turned negative in the second half of 2020, following favorable developments in the first half of the year.
-Pressures are even more pronounced for the mink industry, which was banned by the authorities.
-Even though reversals of impairment charges from exposures to agriculture, which the bank has reported in recent quarters, may be less likely going forward, the authorities' compensation to mink producers mitigates the risk of higher impairment charges due to exposures to the mink industry.

-Exhibit 3
+The agricultural sector made up a further 7% as of the same date.
+The outlook for the historically challenged sector is more uncertain, as mentioned above, due to developments at the European Union level, a consequence of which is a decrease in direct support paid to farmers.

-Ringkjøbing has some concentration to real estate and agriculture, exposure to the most vulnerable industries is relatively low Loans portfolio and guarantees breakdown by sector as of December 2020
+Exhibit 3 Ringkjøbing has some concentration to real estate and agriculture Loan portfolio and guarantees breakdown by sector as of June 2021